aryn-ai/sycamore/docs/source/sycamore/connectors/neo4j.md

 *Please see Neo4j's [installation](https://neo4j.com/docs/operations-manual/current/docker/introduction/) page for more in-depth information on installing, configuring, and running Neo4j.*

 We recommend running Neo4j through docker run.
 The following APOC environment variables are required for sycamore to write to Neo4j.
+Please ensure you use a valid temporary path, and a valid password (must be above 8 characters).

 ```bash
 docker run -d \